sonos/tract/doc/cli-recipe.md

 interactive usage.

 Please do not make assumptions on the exact forms of its outputs.
-We do not commit on any form of stability suitable to script writting.
+We do not commit on any form of stability suitable to script writing.

 We are going to use [ONNX mobilenet](../examples/onnx-mobilenet-v2) as examples in these notes.
 See its code and README to download a the model.